bweiler/Monte-Carlo-Analysis/README.md

 This is a simulation of a game of comabt between two characters.
-The outcome of the game is the death / survival of one characeter.
+The outcome of the game is the death / survival of one character.
 Each character had numerical parameters such as attack power and health.
-Dice throw adds randomness.
+Dice throws add randomness.
 A turn is a called battle.

 The program records the battles, and number of deaths.
 These are normalized to create probabilities.

-The characters approach each other, amd parameters change based othe distance between them - ranged attacks (gun, arrow) versus melee attacks (sword, mace).
-I use three distances.
+The characters approach one another, amd the parameters change based on the distance between them - ranged attacks (gun, arrow) versus melee attacks (sword, mace).

+Three seperate distances are used.
+The program outputs figures from matplotlib (line graphs)

 **Sample Output:**